whitewater-guide/gorge/README.md

 ## Usage

-Gorge is distributed as [docker image](https://github.com/whitewater-guide/gorge/packages/113546) with two binary files:
+Gorge is distributed as a [docker image](https://github.com/whitewater-guide/gorge/packages/113546) with two binary files:

 - `gorge-server` (_entrypoint_) - web server with REST API
 - `gorge-cli` - command-line client for this server.
 Since image is distroless, use `docker exec gorge gorge-cli` to call it